 Prof Yogesan Kanagasingam

-Prof Yogesan is the Research Director at the Australian e-Health Research Centre.
+Prof Yogesan is the Research Director at the Australian e-Health research Centre.
 He is one of the finalists of the Australian of the Year awards in 2015 for his contribution to the advancement of medical science and his work around bringing eye care to the underserved communities around the world.
-He is also a visiting scholar at Harvard University and a professor at the school of Medicine, University of Notre Dame.
-Prof Yogesan was the past President of the Australasian Telehealth Society and one of the Board of Directors of the International Society for Telemedicine and eHealth.
+He is also a visiting scholar at the Harvard University and a professor at the school of Medicine, University of Notre Dame.
+Prof Yogesan was the past President of the Australasian Telehealth Society and one of the Board of Directors of the International Society for Telemedicine and e-Health.
 His team developed the first non-invasive eye test for Alzheimer’s disease.
-He has won WA inventor of the year awards and developed a multi award winning telemedicine platform for ophthalmology called Remote-I. This system is now used in China in Guangdong Province catering 104 million people.
-He has been involved with many start-up companies such as OIS and Lifeguard Mobile from Silicon Valley USA.
-He has a patent portfolio of more than 35 patents and published more than 150 articles.
+He has won WA inventor of the year awards and developed a multi award winning telemedicine platform for ophthalmology called Remote-I. This system is now used in China in Guangdong Province catering 100 million people.
+He has been involved with many start-up companies such as OIS from California and Lifeguard Mobile from Silicon Valley USA.
+He got a patent portfolio of more than 35 patents and published more than 150 articles.